 “Each of us must confront our own fears, must come face to face with them.
 How we handle our fears will determine where we go with the rest of our lives.
 To experience adventure or to be limited by the fear of it.” – Judy Blume

 Fear of rejection can negatively affect most aspects of one’s life.
 It’s so powerful that it discourages the achievement of goals and living a full life filled with happiness.
 It also has many consequences.
 Facing this fear is not easy, but it is necessary.
-Here are three tips to help you start overcoming your fear of rejection:
+Here are three tips for consideration as you work to overcome fear of rejection:

 1. Don’t Take it Personally